 This did not go over well for the native North Africans [...]
 They sent a message to Egypt asking for help, and 'put themselves in the protection of the Egyptian king Apries.'
 So Apries sent out an Egyptian army [which] was decimated by the Greeks: they were, in Herodotus's words, 'so thoroughly annhiliated that hardly any of them found their way back to Egypt.'
 (502)

-By the time Carthage was founded under Phoenician thalassocracy in the 9th century BCE, larger Berber groups had already transitioned from hunter-gathering and pastoralism to sedentary pastoral-agricultural organization.
+By the time Carthage in North Africa was founded under Phoenician thalassocracy in the 9th century BCE, larger Berber groups had already transitioned from hunter-gathering and pastoralism to sedentary pastoral-agricultural organization.